trdownie/ucd-cv-website/README.md

 The navigation menu utilises a hamburger icon (Unicode used) with a standard Bootstrap breakpoint at 768px.
 I added some padding to the social media icons at this point to ensure they aligned well with the menu links and increased the text size of the main menu at 992px to suit larger screen sizes.

 #### *Home*
 The content on the home page includes a welcome message on the first row, then an attention-grab text and an image in two columns.
 Since the landing page is the first thing users see, I spent a little time ensuring no matter the screen size, this looked right.
-To do this, I used max-width media queries at 350px and 400px to control padding and where text breaks for the smaller screen size range, and a series of min-width media queries for higher screen sizes.
+To do this, I used a combination of max-width and min-width media queries at multiple points under 576px to control padding and where text breaks for the smaller screen size range.

 I also reversed the order of the columns and adjusted their sizes so they would stack nicely with the image above the text on smaller screens.
-I got the insight for the simplicity of this solution from [J Fiddle on Stack Overflow](https://stackoverflow.com/questions/33082796/how-to-reverse-the-order-of-elements-in-media-queries)
+I got the insight for the simplicity of this solution from [J Fiddle on Stack Overflow](https://stackoverflow.com/questions/33082796/how-to-reverse-the-order-of-elements-in-media-queries).

 Originally, I had planned for the image to disappear on smaller devices, but since it is the only image on the site, and since recruiters like to see what potential employers look like, I decided losing this wasn’t acceptable.